What is Human Immunodeficiency Virus (HIV)?

 Most people do not know straight away when they have been infected with HIV.
 They may only develop the symptoms after a short period of time between 2 – 4 weeks, which may be similar to other viral illnesses like the flu.

-Early signs of HIV include:
+Early symptoms of HIV include:

 • Fever